Daytryp Health

 How Does Ketamine Treat Addiction?

-Because ketamine inspires more flexible attitudes in our patients, it creates a window of opportunity to relax their defenses and explore challenging emotions without high levels of reactivity.
+Because ketamine for addiction inspires more flexible attitudes in our patients, it creates a window of opportunity to relax their defenses and explore challenging emotions without high levels of reactivity.
 It is often these emotions that addicts are trying to numb by self-medicating.

-In patients with a history of addiction, ketamine’s release of the neurotransmitter glutamate has been shown to improve brain functionality.
+In patients with a history of addiction, ketamine’s regulation of the neurotransmitter glutamate has been shown to improve brain functionality.
 “Converging evidence suggests a single sub-anesthetic dose of the N-methyl-D-aspartate receptor antagonist ketamine may work to correct these neuroadaptations and restore motivation for non-drug rewards.”
 (Columbia University)

-Numerous studies have been conducted exhibiting ketamine’s incredible efficacy in treating mental health issues such as depression and anxiety which often go hand in hand with addiction.
+Numerous studies have been conducted exhibiting ketamine’s incredible efficacy in treating mental health issues such as depression and anxiety, which often go hand in hand with addiction.
 Ketamine can repair damaged and grow new neural pathways through neuron imaging, giving the brain an opportunity to heal.

 Take a Healing Journey